 Fans were sadened on July 16th, 2012 when keyboardist Jon Lord passed away after a long battle with pancreatic cancer.
 He was 71.

-In June, 2013, Deep Purple issued their first studio album in eight years, "Now What".
+In June, 2013, Deep Purple issued their first studio album in eight years, "Now What?".
 When asked about releasing new material so late in their career, Ian Gillan responded, "Classic rock is never a label that we've given ourselves, it's one of the many labels that's been imposed on us."
 2015 saw the band doing a Summer tour of the U.S. and Canada before starting a string of shows in Europe.
+In October of that year, Guitarist Steve Morse revealed that Deep Purple had been recording a new album which they expected to be released in early January, 2016.
+This latest effort would be the band's 20th studio LP.

 Time and time again Deep Purple are cited as the band that crafted Heavy Rock to a fine art.
 Along with Led Zeppelin and Black Sabbath, they remain the genre's undisputed leaders.